Conflict of Interest Policy

 1. INTRODUCTION

-1.2.
-This document (“Policy”) sets out the standards of conduct for Daman Employees regarding Conflicts, including situations where an Employee’s personal interests or relationships may interfere with their ability to act in the best interest of Daman’s Clients (“Client(s)”).
-This Policy shall be read together with the Daman Personal Dealing Policy and the Daman Code of Business Conduct & Ethics.
+1.3.
+This document (“Policy”) sets out the standards of conduct required for Daman Employees regarding Conflicts, to identify, manage, and disclose conflicts of interest, ensuring compliance with the applicable rules, including situations where an Employee’s personal interests or relationships may interfere with their ability to act in the best interest of Daman’s Clients (“Client(s)”).

 2. DEFINITION

-3. COMPANY ACTIVITIES
+3. SCOPE AND COMPANY ACTIVITIES

-(a) trading on behalf of Clients;
+a). trading on behalf of Clients;

-(b) managing investment portfolios or funds on behalf of other companies;
+b). managing investment portfolios or funds on behalf of other companies;

-(c) managing its own investment portfolios or funds;
+c). managing its own investment portfolios or funds;

-(d) introducing or promoting investments;
+d). introducing or promoting investments;

-(e) providing investment advice; and
+e). providing investment advice; and

 4. TYPES OF CONFLICT OF INTEREST